What are the benefits of fresh air?

 Positive impact on overall health

-If you spend a lot of time cooped up at home or in an office, you may find yourself feeling the effects of fatigue.
+If you spend a lot of time cooped up, you may find yourself feeling the effects of fatigue.
 This may not always be due to lack of sleep or hours spent in front of a computer: it may be due to the limited amount of fresh air you have at your disposal with many of us being used to breathing in the impure air that circulates around a confined space.

 A series of studies show that visiting your local beach, park or forest could help you increase your energy levels.
 Richard Ryan, Professor of Psychology at Rochester University, explains that ‘nature is fuel for the soul’: